FactBaseIO/factbase-data-open/countries/iso-3166-1/currently-assigned/README.md

 | `.xml`             | XML               | [data.xml](./data.xml)         | eXtensible Markup Language, used for structured data representation with a focus on flexibility.         |
 | `.yaml`            | YAML              | [data.yaml](./data.yaml)       | YAML Ain't Markup Language, a human-readable data serialization format often used in configuration files.|

+> [!TIP]
+> Additionally, the data can also be directly accessed and integrated using the [FactBase Python SDK](https://github.com/FactBaseIO/factbase-python) or the [FactBase JavaScript SDK](https://github.com/FactBaseIO/factbase-javascript), providing seamless interaction with the dataset through your preferred development environment.